José Joaquín de Arrillaga: Governor

 In 1793 Vancouver made a second trip to California and visited Arrillaga again.
 Vancouver has just come from Hawaii.
 Arrillaga was upset that Vancouver had returned to California, and he did not trust Vancouver's claimed motives.
 Arrillaga ordered Vancouver's men to return to their ship each night, and he put guards at all the storehouses.
 He provided water and some supplies.
 Vancouver, seeing the less of Spanish hospitality than during his first visit, departed and left behind some water and goods given to him.

 Arrillaga had a meeting with Juan Francisco de la Bodega y Quadra, Spanish commander of a naval expedition from San Blas, Nayarit, to Nootka Sound, on the west coast of what is now Vancouver Island in British Columbia).
 Bodega y Cuadra had been sent to find out about British and Russian settlements on the northwest Pacific coast.
 This was done through treaty talks with George Vancouver as part of the Nootka Convention.
 The talks' outcome was to transfer the Spanish outpost on Nootka Sound from Spain to Great Britain in 1795, shortly after Arrillaga departed office.
 Nootka Sound was considered to be too far north for Spain to defend it against British forces.

 Arrillaga was replaced in 1794 by Governor Diego de Borica.
-Diego de Borica died on August 19, 1800 and Arrillaga again was appointed Governor of the Californias until 1804.
+Diego de Borica died on August 19, 1800, and Arrillaga again was appointed Governor of the Californias until 1804.
 In 1804 the two Californias were separated and Arrillaga was appointed the first Spanish Governor of Alta California, a post in which he served until his death.

 In 1806, he traded goods with the Russian Nikolai Rezanov, who had traveled from the Russian American Company's outpost in Sitka, Alaska.
-After Arrillaga’s death, Spain changed its policy and ordered the removal of the Russian settlements, but because the settlements were so distant, this could not be entirely enforced.
+After Arrillaga's death, Spain changed its policy and ordered the removal of the Russian settlements, but because the settlements were so distant, this could not be entirely enforced.

 Death

-José Joaquín de Arrillaga died at Mission Nuestra Señora de la Soledad on July 25, 1813 and was buried there.
+On July 25, 1813, José Joaquín de Arrillaga died at Mission Nuestra Señora de la Soledad and was buried there.
 He is said to have been the only Spanish governor to be buried in California and on US soil, but this must be a mistake, because the Spanish Governor before him, José Antonio Roméu, was buried at Carmel Mission in 1792.

 José Joaquín de Arrillaga's grave is at 36°24′17″N 121°21′19″W. The sign there has the inscription: "Known affectionately as "Papa" by his soldiers, companions and friends, he served twice as governor of California under Spanish rule.
 Upon his death in 1814 he was, at his request, garbed in the Franciscan habit and buried in the mission church."

 He was called "papa," because he worked hard to improve the lives of his men.